awesomemotive/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.1.4 =

+* Enhancements:
+	* Added GA property name to 'Analytics profile' selection in settings.
+Thanks [stephenyeargin](https://github.com/stephenyeargin) for reporting.

+* Bugfixes:
+	* Fixes a bug where siteadmins for sites on a multisite setup would receive a notice when visiting another site on the same setup which they didn't administrate, props [nerrad](https://github.com/nerrad).
+	* Fixes a bug where saving the admin settings would cause non-string form fields to be ignored or rejected.

 = 5.1.3 =